historical-theology/ust-letterhead/README.md

 who otherwise cannot abide by those guidelines may *not* use the UST logo that is provided in the img/ folder.

+## Special Features

+1. Alignment with the University of St. Thomas's official branding requirements (see above).

+2. Automatic date generation with `\usepackage[useregional]{datetime2}`
+and `/today`.

+3. Elegant body text font, that is, Dr. Edward Tufte's official book font.

 ## Requirements

 1. TeXLive or another LaTeX distribution with XeLaTeX